Leiden University Fund.

 The aim of the fund is to promote scientific research and education in the field of youth care and youth protection from a pedagogical and legal perspective, including by financing the special chair in Pedagogy and Law.

-This project fund was founded in 2023 and has three different donors: the Sofronie Foundation, Mrs. B. Slendebroek-Stokhuijsen & Mr. M.J.
+This project fund was founded in 2023 and has three different donors: the Sofronie Foundation, Mrs. B. Slendebroek-Stokhuijzen & Mr. M.J.
 Slendebroek and Mr P.F.
 Pauwels & Mrs. A. Plaizier.
-Through their donation with earmarked destination, they contribute to the project 'Youth Mental Health Meets Big Data Analytics' by Dr. M. Aghajani of the program group Forensic Family and Youth Care Studies (part of the Institute of Educational Sciences).
+Through their donation with earmarked destination, they contribute to the project 'Youth Mental Health Meets Big Data Analytics' by Dr Moji Aghajani of the program group Forensic Family and Youth Care Studies (part of the Institute of Educational Sciences).

 Your own fund